Interdisciplinary (INDP)

 In-Person

-INDP 200G — Inter Professional Approach to Caring for the Communities
+INDP 201B — Interprofessional Approach to Caring the Community IV

-In this year-long course, second-year Osteopathic Medical students and Pharmacy students work together in patient simulations and general session on special patient populations to discuss and deliver appropriate healthcare.
-Students meet in small groups to solve health care–related clinical problems.
-The course utilizes discussion and simulations of clinical situations involving an interprofessional and team approach to clinical problem solving.
-With assistance from faculty and staff facilitators, students will work in small groups, to resolve simulated clinical problems and cases.
-These simulations and special patient population cases will give students the opportunity to put into practice skills they learned in INDP -100G and their respective programs.
+This class involves the second year Pharmacy students working together with other students from different healthcare disciplines in a virtual general session on a patient case to discuss and deliver appropriate healthcare.
+Students meet in virtual small groups to solve health care–related clinical problems.
+The course utilizes discussion of clinical situations involving an interprofessional and team approach to clinical problem solving.
+With assistance from faculty and staff facilitators, students will work in small groups, to resolve clinical problems and cases.
+These cases will give students the opportunity to put into practice skills they learned in INDP -100G, and their respective programs.
 These skills include: clinical knowledge, communication skills, teamwork, ethical decision making, and cultural and religious competency.

 In-Person